Diverticulitis is a common condition where pouches in the large intestine become inflamed.

-- Dairy: (avoid or limit if you have an allergy or sensitivity): 1% milk, yogurt without nuts, fruit or granola, cheddar or Parmesan cheese and cottage cheese.
+- Dairy: (avoid or limit if you have an allergy or sensitivity): low-fat milk, yogurt without nuts, fruit or granola, cheddar or Parmesan cheese, and cottage cheese.

-- Vegetables: Cooked carrots or green beans, potatoes without skin, strained vegetable juice.
+- Vegetables: Cooked carrots or green beans, potatoes without skin, and strained vegetable juice.

 Foods not recommended include:

 - Grains: Whole grain bread, tortillas, pasta, cereals or popcorn, seeds, nuts, and brown rice.